Skip to Content Skip to Footer

 Kelly D. Martin is Tinberg “Business for a Better World” University Professor and Professor of Marketing, Colorado State University, USA.

-Maura L. Scott is Persis E. Rockwood Professor of Marketing, Florida State University.
+Maura L. Scott is Professor of Marketing and Edward M. Carson Chair in Services Marketing, Arizona State University, USA.